iVinicius/billing-service/README.md

 Involves implementing a REST API for managing a simple account billing system.
 The system includes features for creating, updating, deleting, and querying accounts bills, as well as importing account data from a CSV file.
-The implementation uses Java 17+, Spring Boot, and PostgreSQL, with the entire application containerized using Docker and orchestrated with Docker Compose.
+The implementation uses Java 17, Spring Boot 3.3.0, and PostgreSQL, with the entire application containerized using Docker and orchestrated with Docker Compose.

 ## Key Features: